ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/2_17_API_TRANSFERS_RETRIEVE.md

 original_id: api_transfers_retrieve
 ---

 To retrieve a specific OST⍺ Prime transfer, send a GET request to `/transfers/{id}`.
 The `{id}` in the API endpoint is a unique identifier that is returned during the [<u>creation of the transfer</u>](/docs/api_transfers_create.html).

 OST⍺ Prime is the base token on the OpenST-Protocol utility chains used by OST KIT⍺.
-The fees for transactions performed through OST KIT⍺ on a utility chain are paid for with OST⍺ Prime; in the same way, to deploy and interact with contracts separate from OST KIT⍺ on a utility chain, an account must have a sufficient balance of OST⍺ Prime to cover the attendant transaction fees.
+The fees for transactions performed through OST KIT⍺ on a utility chain are paid for with OST⍺ Prime; in the same way, to deploy contracts and interact with them on a utility chain, an account must have a sufficient balance of OST⍺ Prime to cover transaction fees.

 ### Input Parameters
 The retrieve API only takes the mandatory authentication parameters as inputs.